Curious about your family and where you come from?

 The State Library and the State Records Office have numerous avenues to help family history researchers.

-There are many useful digital resources you can access from home to get started.
-The big one you should have a look at is Dead Reckoning – where you will find a vast number of resources and links.
+You can access many useful digital resources from home to get started.
+The big one you should look at is Dead Reckoning – where you will find many resources and links.

 The Library’s collection is particularly strong for Australian states and territories, Great Britain and New Zealand.
 The collection includes birth, marriage and death indexes, directories, electoral rolls, newspapers, maps and passenger lists.
 There are also records relating to cemeteries, census, convicts, courts, immigration, land allocation, probate and the military.